sandstorm/laravel-imagor/README.md

   # use the mozjpeg version from docker-hub.sandstorm.de/docker-infrastructure/imagor:v1.5.16-mozjpeg
   # See https://gitlab.sandstorm.de/docker-infrastructure/imagor/container_registry for the currently built versions.
   #
-  # to get smaller JPEG files - alternatively you can also use the official shumc/imagor image from docker hub
+  # to get bigger JPEG files - alternatively you can also use the official shumc/imagor image from docker hub
   imagor:
     image: docker-hub.sandstorm.de/docker-infrastructure/imagor:v1.5.16-mozjpeg
     ports: